elizabeth-flood/interview-problems/cracking-the-coding-interview/arrays-strings/README.md

 * worst case O(N) - number of keys, generally O(1) -> look up of a index in an array

 ## ArrayList and Resizable Arrays
+* ( Lists ) grow as you append items, arrays are fixed length. stil O(1) access.
+When array gets full it will double in length O(n) but happens so infrequently that amoritized insert time is O(1).

+## StringBuilder
+* O(x + 2x + ... + nx) = O(xn^2)
+* Good to implement your own
+* created resizable array of string, copying them back to a stirng only when necessary

+@todo Read More: Hash Table Collision Resolution, Rabin Karp Substring Search